vuejs/v2.vuejs.org/src/v2/guide/deployment.md

 ---
-title: Deploying For Production
+title: Production Deployment
 type: guide
-order: 20
+order: 401
 ---

-## Stripping Out Warnings

-The minified standalone build of Vue has already stripped out all the warnings for you for a smaller file size, but when you are using tools like Webpack or Browserify, you will need some additional configuration to achieve this.
+## Turn on Production Mode

+During development, Vue provides a lot of warnings to help you with common errors and pitfalls.
+However, these warning strings become useless in production and bloat your app's payload size.
+In addition, some of these warning checks have small runtime costs that can be avoided in production mode.

+### Without Build Tools

+If you are using the full build, i.e. directly including Vue via a script tag without a build tool, make sure to use the minified version (`vue.min.js`) for production.
+Both versions can be found in the [Installation guide](installation.html#Direct-lt-script-gt-Include).

+### With Build Tools

+When using a build tool like Webpack or Browserify, the production mode will be determined by `process.env.NODE_ENV` inside Vue's source code, and it will be in development mode by default.
+Both build tools provide ways to overwrite this variable to enable Vue's production mode, and warnings will be stripped by minifiers during the build.
+All `vue-cli` templates have these pre-configured for you, but it would be beneficial to know how it is done:

-### Webpack
+#### Webpack

-Use Webpack's [DefinePlugin](http://webpack.github.io/docs/list-of-plugins.html#defineplugin) to indicate a production environment, so that warning blocks can be automatically dropped by UglifyJS during minification.
+Use Webpack's [DefinePlugin](https://webpack.js.org/plugins/define-plugin/) to indicate a production environment, so that warning blocks can be automatically dropped by UglifyJS during minification.
 Example config:

 ``` js
 var webpack = require('webpack')